 Use of alcohol is a causal factor in more than 200 diseases including infectious diseases such as tuberculosis as well as the course of HIV/AIDS and injury conditions.
-It is therefore a risk factor for several diseases that impacts millions of people all across the world.
-Globally, 3.3 million deaths every year result from harmful use of alcohol; this represents 5.9 per cent of all deaths, according to the WHO estimates.
-In particular, in the age group 20-39 years approximately 25 per cent of the total deaths are alcohol-attributable.
+It is therefore a risk factor for several diseases that impacts millions of people across the world.
+Globally, 3 million deaths every year result from harmful use of alcohol; this represents 5.3% of all deaths, according to the WHO estimates.
+In particular, in the age group 20-39 years approximately 13.5% of the total deaths are alcohol attributable.

 Beyond health consequences, use of alcohol brings significant social and economic losses to individuals and society.
 In this context, governments all across the world need to fight with the harmful use of alcohol.
-Figure 3.21 shows that the world average in recorded alcohol per capita consumption increased from 4.8 litres in 2003 to 5.9 litres in 2013.
-The OIC group, on average, also witnessed an increase from 1.9 litres to 2.1 litres in the same period whereas developed countries recorded a decrease from 9.6 litres to 9.0 litres.
+Figure 3.20 shows that the world average in recorded alcohol per capita consumption reduced from 6.3 litres in 2010 to 6.1 litres in 2016.
+The OIC group, on average, witnessed a slight decrease from 3.0 litres to 2.8 litres in the same period.
+Developed countries, on average, also saw a reduction from 10.6 litres to 10.5 litres.
+The average of non-OIC developing countries also slightly went down from 6.7 litres in 2010 to 6.5 litres in 2016.